Kurun-pan/riscv-emu/README.md

 # riscv-emu

-`riscv-emu` is a RISC-V emulator that is written in Rust.
+`riscv-emu` is a RISC-V emulator that is written in Rust. xv6, NuttX and FreeRTOS are supported.

 ## Demo